Bhargavi84/The-Cook-Book/README.md

 * To know about the different food categories and ingredients.
 * To ensure users are able to edit and delete recipes if they have entered wrongly.
 * To make sure users can easily use search function and search their favourite dish in it.
+* To learn cooking step by step for user who is cooking for the first time.

 ## **Scope**